Economical Jet Taggers -- Equivariant, Slim, and Quantized: L-GATr-slim

 \subsection{Jet tagging}

 Because our focus will be jet tagging, we first show the L-GATr-slim performance for the standard top tagging benchmark~\cite{Kasieczka:2019dbj}.
 We compare our slim architecture to other leading architectures in Tab.~\ref{tab:top_tagging} and find that it matches the performance of L-GATr, the LLoCa-Transformer, and different Lorentz-equivariant graph networks.
 The hyperparameters for the full-sized L-GATr-slim are given in App.~\ref{app:hyperparams}.
 For details on the established networks and their hyperparameters we refer to Ref.~\cite{Favaro:2025pgz}.
 Because detector effects violate Lorentz symmetry, the tagger has to be able to incorporate the corresponding symmetry breaking.
-To allow for that, we keep the beam and time axes as an additional input particles.
+To allow for that, we keep the beam and time axes as additional input particles~\cite{Brehmer:2024yqw,Favaro:2025pgz}.

 Next, we benchmark L-GATr-slim on the larger JetClass dataset, covering light quark or gluon jets, $Z$, $W$, and $H$ jets, as well as top jets.
 The dataset contains 10M training jets for each of the ten different jet labels.
-The performance metric is the AUC averaged over all pairs of classes.
+We report the AUC averaged over all pairs of classes, accuracy, rejection rates as well as computational cost metrics in Tables~\ref{tab:jetclass_tagging} and~\ref{tab:tagging_rejection}.
 Again, L-GATr-slim reproduces the performance of other leading Lorentz-equivariant transformers.
 In addition, L-GATr-slim has the same computational cost as the LLoCa-Transformer and is significantly more efficient than L-GATr, in terms of FLOPs, memory consumption, and training time.

-The developments of modern jet taggers from the classic 2017 BDT is illustrated in the left panel of Fig.~\ref{fig:tagger-money}.
+The development of modern jet taggers from the classic 2017 BDT is illustrated in the left panel of Fig.~\ref{fig:tagger-money}.
 We note that the highest-performing taggers, denoted as f.t. for fine-tuned, are pretrained on increasingly large datasets, as can be seen in Tab.~\ref{tab:top_tagging}.
 In the right panel of Fig.~\ref{fig:tagger-money} we show the same taggers, measuring the performance in AUC for a given training time on a single H100 GPU.
 This shows that performance is not automatically correlated with computing cost and motivates the development of resource-efficient networks for LHC analyses.